The-Network-Crew/TNC-Toolbox-for-WordPress/README.md

 **Scripts supplied:**

-1. `script-deploy-tnc-toolbox.sh` :: Deploy to all WP sites found across a server
+1. `_scripts\deploy-tnc-toolbox.sh` :: Deploy to all WP sites found across a server
-2. `script-patch-all-tnc-toolbox.sh` :: Update all copies found with latest version
-3. `script-remove-conf-newlines.sh` :: Fix up config files to ensure no blank post-PHP
+2. `_scripts\fix-configs-tnc-toolbox.sh` :: Fix up config files to ensure no blank pages
+3. `_scripts\re-install-all-tnc-toolbox.sh` :: Update all copies found with latest version
+4. `_scripts\update-all-tnc-toolbox.sh` :: Only update every found installation of TNC Toolbox

 ## 🆘 (HELP) Getting help with the Plugin